S

 A Stargazer Fish stares up from the ocean floor

-Stargazer Fish’s eyes are on top of their heads, so they appear to be staring up at the stars
+Stargazer Fish’s eyes are on top of their heads, so they appear to be staring up at the stars.

-Stargazer Fish usually spawn between May and June, laying eggs in the mud at the ocean bottom that later floats to the surface.
+Stargazer Fish usually spawn between May and June, laying eggs in the mud at the ocean bottom that later float to the surface.
 These fish reach sexual maturity quickly, being ready to spawn four to eight months after hatching.
 Stargazers live five to six years, with females likely to have a slightly longer lifespan due to less aggressive behavior.

 Fishing and Cooking